 The scope of the audit is the Financial Statement of the current financial year according to the Swiss Code of Obligations and the Swiss Insurance Act/Swiss Insurance Ordinance requirements.
 Additionally, there could be other subjects to be audited if mandated by FINMA (regulatory supervisory audit), where EY would perform the audit on behalf of FINMA.

 4.6 Extraordinary events

-There have not been any extraordinary events affecting the operational business of TTFC other than the capital injection mentioned above.
+There have not been any extraordinary events affecting the operational business of TTFC.

 5. Business performance / corporate results

 5.1 Underwriting result